FAQ – Basics

 Once a month the Troop also organises other activities, such as campouts, hikes or other adventures.
 Class B shirts (see below) are often worn on these weekends instead of the full Class A uniform.

-Troop 77 has 20 Scouts ranging in age from 11 to 17.
-These Scouts have split themselves into 3 patrols; The Vikings, The Pandas and the Cobras.
-There are five uniformed leaders (two of which are Eagle Scouts) who are regular attendees at the weekly troop meetings, and numerous other adults registered as committee members and/or merit badge councilors, each committed to the well-being and growth of the Scouts.
+Troop 77 has over 30 Scouts (boys & girls) ranging in age from 11 to 17.
+These Scouts have split themselves into 3 patrols: The Vikings, The Snow leopards and the Marmottes.
+There are five uniformed leaders (one of which is an Eagle Scout himself) who are regular attendees at the weekly troop meetings, and numerous other adults registered as committee members and/or merit badge councilors, each committed to the well-being and growth of the Scouts.

 Do scouts have to come to every meeting/event?

 We certainly won’t send the “Scout Police” out to find you if you don’t show up, but you miss out on a big part of the BSA Program if you don’t attend regularly.
-Scouting is NOT just playtime, or “Billy’s weekend fun” away from his kid sister.
-Scouting is a carefully crafted character-development program.
+Scouting is NOT just playtime, Scouting is a carefully crafted character-development & leadership program.

-Each boy is a member of a PATROL, and as such, is part of a smaller group (as compared to the whole Troop of boys) where he is given AMPLE opportunity to play an active and valuable “hands on” role in the patrol’s success.
-A boy who shows up sporadically DEPRIVES himself of the chance to make key decisions within his patrol; choose trip ideas and destinations, make menu selections, divvy out workload, and build close friendships.
-Every meeting includes a period of valuable skill instruction and fun inter-patrol competitions that relate to the upcoming camping trip.
-If a boys misses a meeting, he will find himself less prepared for the upcoming weekend in the outdoors.
+Each boy/girl is a member of a PATROL, and as such, is part of a smaller group (as compared to the whole Troop) where he or she is given AMPLE opportunity to play an active and valuable “hands on” role in the patrol’s success.
+A scout who shows up sporadically is DEPRIVED of the chance to make key decisions within his or her patrol; choose trip ideas and destinations, make menu selections, divvy out workload, and build close friendships.
+Every meeting includes a period of valuable skill instruction and fun inter-patrol competitions that relate to the upcoming camping trip or outing.
+If a scout misses a meeting, he or she will find themselves less prepared for the upcoming weekend in the outdoors.
 The troop meetings are where we “learn”, but the camping trip is where we reinforce the skills by putting them into practical use.

 What do “Scouts” do?

-The Boy Scout Of America Program is a 100 year old, professionally crafted, program of education and character development.
+The Boy Scout Of America Program is over 100 years old, and is a professionally crafted program of education and character development.
 By using the “Outdoor Method” (camping, fishing, rock climbing, etc) the scouts work together to do the things they like to do.
 In the process, they learn the value of teamwork, honesty, communication, mutual respect, and more as they work towards their goal and overcome any obstacles they encounter.
 By employing the Methods of Scouting, we reinforce the AIMS of Scouting, which are reflected in our Oath and Law.
-The goal is to see that they become permanent fixtures in the character of each Scout as we teach them to be Trustworthy, Loyal, Helpful, Courteous, Kind, Obedient, Cheerful, Thrifty, Brave, Clean, and Reverent.
+The goal is to see that these become permanent fixtures in the character of each Scout as we teach them to be Trustworthy, Loyal, Helpful, Courteous, Kind, Obedient, Cheerful, Thrifty, Brave, Clean, and Reverent.

 What do Scouts wear, what is the “official” uniform?